momo1986/awesome_robust_ml/README.md

 <a id='General_training'></a>
 ## General Defenses (training phase)
+* [Distillation as a Defense to Adversarial Perturbations against Deep Neural Networks](https://arxiv.org/pdf/1511.04508.pdf)(SP 2016) <br/> This paper proposes a defense method based on knowledge distillation which is controversial on the adaptive attack.

 * [Stable Neural ODE with Lyapunov-Stable Equilibrium Points for Defending Against Adversarial Attacks](https://openreview.net/pdf?id=9CPc4EIr2t1) (NeurIPS 2021) <br/> This paper combines the stable conditions in control theory into neural ODE to induce locally stable models.

 * [Adversarial Training with Rectified Rejection](https://arxiv.org/pdf/2105.14785.pdf) <br/> This paper proposes a coupling rejection strategy, where two simple but well-designed rejection metrics can be coupled to provabably distinguish any misclassified sample from correclty classified ones.